 Whether you call it dual diagnosis, comorbidity, or a co-occurring disorder, proper diagnosis and treatment are vital to offer you the best chance of recovery.
 It can be challenging to untangle many of the interrelating signs and symptoms of alcohol or drug abuse and certain psychological disorders to make sure appropriate support and care are provided.
 That is why you need the help of substance use disorder and co-occurring disorder specialists who understand the nuances of IOT and dual diagnosis treatment.

-At CRC Treatment Center in Chicago, we specialize in evidence-based intensive outpatient treatment (IOT) to make sure you receive the highest quality of care.
+At Chicago Rehab Center, we specialize in evidence-based intensive outpatient treatment (IOT) to make sure you receive the highest quality of care.
 If you feel that your psychological health condition has added to a substance abuse disorder or vice versa, we are here to help.
 Contact us today to learn more about dual diagnosis treatment and care.